New Patients (410) 221-3085

 • Aging

-There are many other possible causes of tooth sensitivity.
-The most common problems that Dr. Karpovich sees are gum disease and teeth cavities.
+The most common problems that Dr. Karpovich sees as contributing to sensitivity are gum disease and teeth cavities.
 Both of these dental problems are caused by poor oral hygiene.
-Receding gums can also cause it which is also a side effect of severe and untreated gum disease.
+Receding gums can also cause tooth sensitivity as a side effect of severe and untreated gum disease.

-How we treat your sensitive teeth will greatly depend on why your teeth are sensitive to begin with.
+How we treat your sensitive teeth will significantly depend on the reasons why your teeth are sensitive.
 After a consult with Dr. Karpovich, we will give you recommendations and schedule you for any procedures you will need.
-Depending on your unique needs, we may recommend any combination of the following:
+Depending on your unique needs, we may recommend any combination of these treatments:

 • Using mouthwash with fluoride